Download eBooks & Wiring Diagrams (FREE)

 1. Maximize Production During Partial Shading

+Living in a camper van, we knew we would be parked in many different lighting situations.
+Sometimes, our van roof would experience unlimited direct sunlight.
+Other times, weโ€™d experience plenty of partial shading from trees.
 And since we planned to park in plenty of national parks and boondock on forest lands, combating the effects of partial shading by connecting our panels in parallel was important to us.

-Lastly, because we only intended to install two panels on our roof, we didn’t have to fuse our solar array system and didn’t have to worry about combining different wire sizes to create our array.
+Lastly, because we only intended to install two panels on our roof, we didnโ€™t have to fuse our solar array system or worry about combining different wire sizes to create our array.
 Check out our other post about solar fuses to learn more.

 Final Thoughts: Series vs. Parallel?
-Which Is Better For Solar Arrays?
+Which Is Better for Solar Arrays?

 When it comes to installing solar arrays on houses, the answer is more clear.
-Because there are more panels involved, wiring solar panels together in series provides more upside.
-You can keep wire thickness sizes to a minimum and you don’t have to worry about those pesky fuses.
+Because more panels are involved, wiring solar panels together in series provides more upside.
+You can keep wire thickness sizes to a minimum, and you donโ€™t have to worry about those pesky fuses.

 But when it comes to wiring a much smaller solar array on a mobile vehicle, we think the answer becomes less clear.

-We hope that by the time you’ve reached the end of this post, you have a greater idea of what type of wiring is best for your own solar array system.
+We hope that by the time youโ€™ve reached the end of this post, you have a greater idea of what type of wiring is best for your own solar array system.

 If you have any questions, please let us know in the comments section below!